Put Down Your Phone

 But aren’t these marvelous inventions also slowly killing us?
 No I don’t mean the residual cancer that they will surely be blamed for years from now.
 I mean killing the human experience of connection by preventing us from participating in real life.

-Long before phones, people talked to one another.
-Before mobile phones, people looked up when someone new walked into the coffee shop.
+Long before phones, people talked to one another, people looked up when someone new walked into the coffee shop.
 Before we let phones distract us we had real conversations where people discussed real issues of the day on the subways and bar stools across the land.
 Before a phone was in our hand there was a sense of community with opportunities abound to play an active role in your community and in essence, in your own life.

 Today the majority of us have our heads buried in some electronic device that holds such power over our attention that even attempting to have a real conversation now seems awkward and uncomfortable.